 Going through the interview process can be tough, especially when you’re genuinely in need of another role.
 The process can be draining – from customising every application, to selling yourself and having to be at your sharpest at every interview – unfortunately they’re all necessary steps if you’re going to land the role you want.
 But when you are going through the interview process and you’re faced with rejection at some point in the pipeline, it can literally knock you off your feet…….read on

 Having a kick-ass resume is the most important element when it comes to applying for EA/PA roles.
 It’s the window to your career and the snapshot of your experience.
 But updating your resume is not just something that should be done when you’re looking for a role, it’s something that should be kept up to date and brilliant at all times.
 You never know when that dream role might come up that you need to apply for with a quick turnaround, and if your resume is out of date you can literally kiss that role goodbye.
 As a rule of thumb you should always have someone else review your resume, and someone who has expertise in the area, as sometimes there can be things that are glaringly obvious with your CV that you just cannot see and may be hindering you from getting your dream role.

-The good news is that Top Resume can help!
+Top Resume can help!
 Upload your resume and have them review it for free!
-Who better to review your resume than professionals?!
 Visit their site and upload your resume here.